-The in-service emissions event was new for the 2009 CSC, and returned as a viable event for 2010.
-The goal of the event is to determine the total gaseous emission the snowmobile produces during trail riding.
+The in-service emissions event is used to determine the total gaseous emission the snowmobile produces during trail riding.
 Unlike the five-mode test, the event is designed to measure total emissions.
-Competition organizers operate the snowmobiles on a 3 mi (4.83 km) course while an emission measurement trailer collects HC, CO, CO2, and NO_x produced.
+Competition organizers operate the snowmobiles on a 3 mi (4.83 km) course while an emission measurement trailer collects HC, CO, CO_2 , and NO_x produced.
 Zero to 50 points are assigned to teams based on total grams of emissions relative to the cleanest and dirtiest competitors [2].